Learning to extrapolate using continued fractions: Predicting the critical temperature of superconductor materials: Introduction

 \subsection{Continued Fraction Regression}

 In 2019, a new approach for multivariate regression using continued fractions was introduced in~\cite{DBLP:conf/cec/SunM19} and compared with a state of the art genetic programming method for regression.
-A year later, this technique's results on 354 datasets from the physico chemical sciences were presented in \cite{DBLP:conf/cec/MoscatoSH20} and compared with some of the state-of-the-art top 10 regression techniques.
-The new method was the top ranked performer in the training set in 352 out of the 354, and it was the also first in terms of generalisation in 192, more than half of the total of times of all other 10 methods combined.
+A year later, this technique's results on 354 datasets from the physico-chemical sciences were presented in \cite{DBLP:conf/cec/MoscatoSH20} and compared with some of the state-of-the-art top 10 regression techniques.
+The new method was the top-ranked performer in the training set in 352 out of the 354, and it was the also first in terms of generalisation in 192, more than half of the total of times of all other 10 methods combined.
 The figure of merit was the Mean Squared Error.

-We named this known approach as `Continued Fraction regression', or CFR.
+We named this known approach as `Continued Fraction Regression', or CFR.
 The best existing algorithm currently utilizes a memetic algorithm for optimizing the coefficients of a model that approximates a target function as the convergent of a continued fraction~\cite{DBLP:conf/cec/SunM19,DBLP:conf/cec/MoscatoSH20,moscato2019analytic}.
 Memetic Algorithms are well-established research areas in the field of Evolutionary Computation and the IEEE had established a Task Force in Computational Intelligence for their study.
 Therefore, it is important to refer the readers to some of the latest references and reviews on the field ~\cite{DBLP:reference/crc/CottaM07,DBLP:series/sci/Moscato12,DBLP:reference/sp/CottaMM18,Moscato2019:MA-accelerated-intro,DBLP:books/sp/19/MoscatoM19}.
+Very recently, continued fraction regression has been used to obtain analytical approximations of the minimum electrostatic energy configuration of $n$ electrons, when the charges are constrained to be on the surface sphere, i.e. the celebrated Thomson Problem~\cite{Moscato2023}.

 Some basic introduction on analytic continued fraction approximation is perhaps necessary.
 A continued fraction for a real value $\alpha$ is of the following form \eqref{general-continued-continued-fraction-expansion} and may be finite or infinite~\cite{sun}, according to $\alpha$ being a rational number or not, respectively.